cylc/cylc-admin/docs/proposal-multi-user-approach.md

 Still to be completed, once authorisation fine detail has been agreed upon...

-* Clear logging of user interaction.
+* Clear logging of user interaction - important to log which user has executed which operations.
 * Config fine tuning.
 * Auth group inheritance.
-* UI error handling for 403 - e.g. handle read only users getting 403 on write attempt.
+* UI error handling for 403 - e.g. handle read only users getting 403 on admin attempt.
 * Ramp up / ramp down logic for site vs. user config.
-* UI to display greyed out buttons for mutations without authorisation.
+* UI to display greyed out (unavailable) buttons for mutations without authorisation.
 * UI to display currently authenticated user and editable buttons for navigation to another UI Server.
 * Documentation for Authorisation
 * Set up GH Actions to incorporate multi-user access testing using docker (still at the investigation stage).